shayded-exe/tuneup-prime/README.md

 To configure the smart playlists, place a file called `enjinn.yaml` in your Engine library folder.
 See the [examples](examples/enjinn.example.yaml) to learn how to define playlists.

-If a playlist already exists (at the root level) with the same name as one of your smart playlists **IT WILL BE OVERWRITTEN**.
+If a playlist already exists with the same name as one of your smart playlists **IT WILL BE OVERWRITTEN**.
 In most cases this is desired, as you'll want to update your smart playlists.

 ### 🔍 Relocate